ORR approves £35bn plans to boost Britain’s railway reliability and timetabling

 "There is no time to lose; Network Rail and, in particular, the routes and system operator must make sure they are ready to deliver from day one of the new control period.
 That is why we have and will continue to report on – and where necessary challenge – Network Rail’s readiness."

 Notes to editors

-*The £35bn forms part of the £48bn (in cash prices) in the England & Wales SoFA; the differences reflect a number of factors including the exclusion of enhancements and price base.
+*The £35bn forms part of the total government funding in the statements of funds available (£48bn England and Wales and £5bn in Scotland); the differences reflect a number of factors including the exclusion of enhancements and price base.